leonawicz/tabr/cran-comments.md

 ## This is an update release.

-* Bug fixes, function improvements, documentation and unit test updates.
+* New functions, documentation and unit tests.

 ## Downstream dependencies